Yanchep line: Planning

-State cabinet approved the Northern Suburbs Transit System Master Plan in the second half of 1989.
+The state cabinet approved the Northern Suburbs Transit System Master Plan in the second half of 1989.
 The planned opening dates were the end of 1992 for Perth to Joondalup and the end of 1993 for Joondalup to Currambine.
 The master plan was released in November 1989.
 It laid out the route of the Northern Suburbs Railway and works proposed to occur.
-The railway was to be 29 km long and have seven new stations: Glendalough, Warwick, Whitfords, Edgewater, Joondalup, and Burns (later renamed Currambine).
+The railway was to be 29 km long and have seven new stations: Glendalough, Stirling, Warwick, Whitfords, Edgewater, Joondalup, and Burns (later renamed Currambine).
 This made for an average station spacing of 4 km, above the 1.25 km spacing on the other lines, allowing for a higher average speed.
 The master plan also gave the option of building stations at Oxford Street in Leederville, Wishart Street between Stirling and Warwick, and Hepburn Avenue between Warwick and Whitfords.
 Perth station, the centre of the rail network and southern terminus of the Northern Suburbs Railway, was planned to be expanded.
 The railway's planned route was mostly along the median strip of the Mitchell Freeway, deviating in the Perth CBD to reach Perth station and in Joondalup to serve the future city centre of Joondalup.
 A section between Joondalup and Burns was to be west of the future freeway, which at the time only reached as far north as Ocean Reef Road.
 The section through Joondalup was to be in a trench below surface level to allow for roads to bridge across.
 The railway was to be fully grade separated with no level crossings, unlike Perth's existing rail network.

 The Northern Suburbs Railway's route was placed in the Mitchell Freeway's median strip to reduce costs as the freeway was already grade separated from other roads and had its own right of way.
-The disadvantage of freeway-running railways is that access to the stations is more difficult, with walking distance in earlier plans from a bus interchange to the platform being between 70 m and 180 m, and even longer for park and ride passengers.
+The disadvantage of freeway-running railways is that access to the stations is more difficult, with the walking distance in earlier plans from a bus interchange to the platform being between 70 m and 180 m, and even longer for park and ride passengers.
 Earlier plans also had limited shelter and facilities at each station.
 This was deemed bad for patronage, so the master plan instead located bus interchanges closer to the station platform.
 In the cases of Stirling, Warwick and Whitfords stations, the bus interchanges are on a bridge directly above the train platforms.
 The feeder buses were planned to run between pairs of adjoining stations at a 10 to 15 minute headway in peak, covering the area between Wanneroo Road and the coastline.
-According to forecasts, two thirds of Northern Suburbs Railway passengers would use the feeder buses and 120 buses would be required.
+According to forecasts, two-thirds of Northern Suburbs Railway passengers would use the feeder buses and 120 buses would be required.
 The opening of the railway would allow for express buses along the Mitchell Freeway to be phased out.